ActiveNick/HoloBot/README.md

 To get started with HoloLens & Windows Mixed Reality development, visit the [Windows Mixed Reality Dev Center](https://developer.microsoft.com/en-us/windows/mixed-reality).
 The HoloLens Developer Kit is available for sale in several countries at http://hololens.com.

 ## Project Update
+2021: I am not actively working on this given a lack of free cycles, but I do plan on revisiting this soon enough to upgrade to the latest version of Unity, test with the latest Speech SDK, and test on the latest build of HoloLens 2.
+New features are in planning too.
+If there are pressing issues, you can post them here and I will do my best to respond, but I cannot offer any guarantees at this time.

-This branch is a work in progress as I am migrating HoloBot to Unity 2018.4, which will support the latest version of MRTKv2, HoloLens 1 & 2, and use the new unified Speech SDK from Microsoft Cognitive Services.
-Only use this dev branch to track the work in progress. *Note that builds in this branch might sometimes cause errors or have missing features, use at your own risk.*
+This current version is technically still a work in progress as I was migrating HoloBot to Unity 2018.4, the latest version of MRTKv2 (at the time), HoloLens 1 & 2, and use the new unified Speech SDK from Microsoft Cognitive Services. *Note that builds in this branch might sometimes cause errors or have missing features given how MRTK and the speech SDK are evolving fast.*

 *Note for users of older versions of Unity:* Now that HoloBot has been upgraded to Unity 2018.4, I have archived the previous versions in a separate dev branches.
 Note that these legacy versions of HoloBot are only provided for archival purposes and these branches will no longer be worked on or supported:
 - Unity 5.6.3p2